 - Integrations and compatibility.

 SaaS (Software as a Service)

-The provider is responsible for developing, maintaining and updating the software.
-From the users’ side, using SaaS products is as easy as logging in and starting using it online, without installing or hosting any software locally.
-Therefore, IT staff do not need to waste time downloading and installing applications on each employee’s computer.
-However, end users do not have much control over it; which can be a handicap for some businesses.
+SaaS providers are responsible for developing, hosting, maintaining and updating the software.
+Therefore, users only need to login and start using it online, without installing or hosting any software locally.
+As a result, IT staff do not need to waste time downloading and installing applications on each employee’s computer.
+However, this also entails that end users do not have much control over it.
+This lack of control can be a handicap for some businesses.

 Some examples of SaaS are Google Workspace, Dropbox and Salesforce.

-- IT staff are free to consecrate their time on more valuable, complex tasks.
+- Time saving.
+IT staff are free to consecrate their time on more valuable, complex tasks.

 Main SaaS concerns